ckreisl/cs2-news-telegram-bot/README.md

 ## Deploying the Bot

 To deploy the bot as an own instance you need to create a Telegram Bot via the [@BotFather](https://t.me/BotFather) on Telegram.
 After creating the bot you will receive a **token**.
-Create a `.env` file in the root directory and add the following content:
+Rename the `.env.example` to `.env` in the root directory and add the token to the file.

 ```env
 TELEGRAM_TOKEN=<your_token>